 committee shall have authority to send for persons and papers.

-When the clerk ceased reading Mr. Howard, who had risen to address the house was suddenly taken off the floor by Mr. Dingley, the floor lehder of the majority, who raised the question of consideration against the resolution.
-The question was promptly put by the speaker, and by a practically unanimous vote the house refused to give Mr. Howard a hearing.
-Howard a hearing.
+When the cierk ceased reading Mr. Howard, who had risen to address the house was suddenly taken off the floor by Mr. Dingley, the floor leader of the majority, who raised the question of consideration against the resolution.
+The question was promptly put by the speaker, and by a practically unanimous vote the house refused to give Mr. Howard a hearing. mous vote the house refused to give Mr. Howard a hearing.